TEER ART FAIR 2019Back to Home

 Held once a year, the fair aims to present a comprehensive overview of the newest artistic perspectives and issues being brought into practice by Iranian artists.
-From curated gallery shows to panel talks and special projects, Teer Art provides a portal for discovery and exploration of a local artistic scene in full expressive movement.
+From curated gallery booths to panel talks, Teer Art fair provides a portal to discover and explore Iran’s artistic scene.

 Stay tuned on our social media for updates.

 Myrna Ayad (born 1977, Beirut, Lebanon) is a Dubai-based arts consultant, cultural strategist and editor.
 From 2016-2018, Ayad was Director of Art Dubai and a jurist for the Abraaj Group Art Prize.
-Ayad has written for The New York Times, CNN Online, The Art Newspaper, Artforum, Artsy, Artnet, Wallpaper* and The National and has contributed to numerous artist monographs and exhibition catalogues.
+Ayad has written for The New York Times, CNN Online, The Art Newspaper, Artforum, Artsy, Artnet, Wallpaper* and The National.
 For eight years, she served as editor of Canvas, the premier magazine for art and culture from the Middle East and Arab world.
 Ayad is Editor of Art Scene UAE: Visual Arts Practices in the Emirates (Canvas Central, forthcoming, 2019) and Contemporary Kingdom: The Saudi Art Scene Now (Canvas Central, 2014).
-Among the publications which she has project-managed are Art, My Passion: The Collection of Their Highnesses Sheikh Mohammed Bin Zayed Al Nahyan and Sheikha Salama Bint Hamdan Al-Nahyan (2008), the Emaar International Art Symposium (2007) as well as those for clients such as Bulgari, Van Cleef & Arpels and Christie’s.
-Over the years, Ayad has served as a panelist and moderator for entities such as the Global Art Forum, the Art Business Conference, Art Dubai, Alserkal Avenue and Art Basel as well as several Dubai-based art galleries.
 Ayad has served as a nominator for the Sheikha Salama bint Hamdan Al Nahyan Emerging Artists Fellowship since 2013 and since 2017, is also a nominator for the UAE art pavilion at the Venice Biennale.

 Negar Azimi is a writer and the Senior Editor of Bidoun, an award-winning publishing and curatorial platform (www.bidoun.org).
 Her writing has appeared in Artforum, Frieze, The New York Review of Books, and The New Yorker among other venues.
 She is a past recipient of the Andy Warhol Arts Writers Grant and in 2017 delivered the tenth annual AICA/USA Distinguished Critic Lecture at the New School.
 She served as an advisor for the 2017 Whitney Biennial, and her most recent curatorial effort was, with colleagues Klaus Biesenbach, Tiffany Malakooti, and Babak Radboy, the first-ever retrospective of the Iranian-born avant-garde theater director Reza Abdoh at MoMA PS1 in New York.
 She is also a member of the Beirut-based Arab Image Foundation.